kafuji/pmxmerge/README.md

 python pmxmerge_cui.py --base base.pmx --patch patch.pmx --no_append DISPLAY --no_update BONE_SETTING MORPHS DISPLAY
 ```

-Note: You need pmxmerge.py and pmx.py in the same directory as pmxmerge_cui.py to run this script.
+Note: You need all .py files come with this distribution in the same directory as pmxmerge_cui.py to run this script.

 ### Arguments